What are nutrients?

 Vitamins A, B, C, D and E: since they are numerous the best way to not have a vitamin deficiency is to eat a variety of foods.
 Vitamins are especially found in fruits, vegetables, legumes and fish, which bring plenty of nutrients to your body.

-Dietary deficiencies can lead to anemia, depression, mood disorders, but also many other physical and mental health problems.
+Dietary deficiencies can lead to anaemia, depression, mood disorders, but also many other physical and mental health problems.

-Our dietitians will work with you to formulate a meal plan and nutritional goals to optimise your health and quality of life.
+Our dietitians will work with you to meet you nutritional needs to optimise you health and quality of life.